Healthy Homes Assessment Waipatu

 Draught Stopping Waipatu

-Draughts are a major cause of less temperature in households.
-A humid house costs more to heat, resulting in wasted energy and incurring higher costs.
+Draughts may lead to less temperature in households.
+A damp home is more expensive to heat, resulting in wasted energy and increased bills.

-If you can feel external air entering or the sound of a clear draught emanating from a gap or hole or crack, then it is likely to be a gap or an opening that requirements sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-Any gaps greater than 3mm that allow air in or out within the house require to be sealed.
-For instance, if an open fireplace is not in use, it can cause draughts and should be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air entering or an unobstructed draught coming from a gap or hole that is, it is likely a crack or hole which needs sealing in somehow.
+Large gaps and cracks should be sealed permanently.
+Any gaps greater than 3mm that allow air to enter or exit within the home need to be sealed.
+In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped whenever imaginable.

-You don’t need to cover up gaps or holes in the building.
-For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the household warms and cools to allow them to be shut and opened, rather than securing.
-We will examine all doors and windows in the Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for the movement of the building when the house heats and cools, to allow them to be closed and opened instead of instead of being stuck.
+We will inspect every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections